Xcar17/Xcar17.github.io/project1.md

 Tyler Poor's work consisted of the design and implementation of the ConfirmPayment, Print, and SelectPayment classes.

-Paul Jonson's  work consisted of the design and implementation of the EditMovieScreen.
+Paul Jonson's  work consisted of the design and implementation of the EditMovieScreen class.

 ## How to compiles / run the program